ongzhixian/csi/_docs/02-dotnet-cli.md

     No errors or warnings are displayed when loading projects.
     BUT if you try to add project to the solution file, you get a dialog that states:
+    """
 	Project file is incomplete.
 Expected imports are missing.
+    """
+    The quick solution to simply rename the global.json to something else before loading/adding the project to the solution.

 ## Creation